kanujgit/android-interview-questions/README.md

 * **Why is it recommended to use only the default constructor to create a `Fragment`?** - [Learn from here](https://www.youtube.com/watch?v=9EdvcycKP9A)

+    - In short, Fragments need to have a no-args constructor for the Android system to instantiate them.
 * **How would you communicate between two Fragments?** - [Learn from here](https://blog.mindorks.com/how-to-communicate-between-fragments)

 * **What is retained `Fragment`?**